 - Are there systems that track data to detect problems?

 - Who are the people in place to solve problems?

-- Do you neglect small issues thinking you need to focus on the big issues?
+- Do you neglect small issues, thinking you need to focus on the significant issues?

 - How do you value the feedback, however small, that could indicate problems?